ENTRANCE APPLICATION

 Portfolio content guidelines:

-– (optional) up to 5 projects of any medium that you have completed in the last 3 years.
-Examples include but are not limited to animation, comics, sketchbook work, 3D design, sculpture, painting, collage, and interactive work.
+Other possible projects include but are not limited to animation, video, comics, sketchbook work, 3D design, sculpture, painting, collage, and interactive work.
 Work should not include any existing copyrighted or intellectual property (this includes fan art).
+In a portfolio, we are looking for evidence of interest in design, attention to craft and detail, and use of creative thinking.

 Building your Digital Portfolio